Tax-Free Savings Account (TFSA)

 You can use your TFSA for anything.
 It’s one of the most tax-effective ways for Canadians to save, but also one of the most flexible.

 Use your TFSA to save for short, medium, or long-term goals.
 It’s a great way to save for retirement, for a vacation or a major purchase, for your RRSP contributions, or an emergency fund – the possibilities are endless.
 The underlying benefit, of course, is that income earned on your TFSA investments is not taxed, and you can withdraw your funds when you need to.

 Benefits of a TFSA

-You don’t pay tax on any interest, dividends, or capital gains your investments earn.
+You won’t pay tax on any interest, dividends, or capital gains that your investments earn inside your TFSA.

-Build a TFSA that fits your goals from a wide range of investment and savings options – including GICs, bonds, and ETFs.
+Build your TFSA using a variety of investment and savings options – including GICs, mutual funds, and more.